-It had been a while since we last discussed sex on the blog, and as Dr. Gottman recommends making a habit of talking about the subject, we decided it was time to share this quiz with you on Wednesday!
+It had been a while since we last discussed sex on the blog, and as Dr. Gottman recommends making a habit of talking about the subject, we decided it was time to share this quiz with you.
 Now that you’ve had a chance to get a feel for how things are going (no pun intended), we’d like to offer you some general tips.

 The first, as you may have guessed, is this: Communicate!

 There’s a common misconception that talking during sex is dirty and inappropriate.
 While this misguided notion is consistent with the tone of publications that perpetuate it (see: Cosmo, which also encourages you to think of your partner as a stranger, to keep things interesting) nothing could not be further from the truth.
 By turning towards your partner and talking during sex, you make things personal, engaging in a form of emotional communication that increases intimacy and passion in your lovemaking.
 By focusing on the emotional instead of the physical, you can actually improve your physical experience without even trying!

 Dr. Gottman has this to say about the art of intimate conversation:

 People don’t think of conversation as something that’s related to sex; you know, they’d say that having a conversation, that’s not sex.
 People think that sex is touching, and kissing, and caressing, and sucking, and licking.
 But, having intimate conversation, saying, “Hey baby, how are you doing?
 How are you feeling about your job?
 You look kind of sad, you know, when you come home, lets talk about it!” is really sex.

 Everything in that conversation is sex, and it helps build friendship and emotional connection as well.
 It doesn’t seem like that would really be a key ingredient for friendship and for having a good sex life, but it’s very essential because there is an increasing sense of emotional distance when couples don’t do these things.